Jagdgeschwader 27: Post-war analysis

 Author Christopher Shores and his co-authors point to an interview with Eduard Neumann, commanding officer of JG 27, who insisted their work included an incident of deliberate claiming of enemy aircraft when no combat took place.
-A number of pilots, observed by Stahldschmidt, were seen strafing the desert surface.
+A number of pilots, observed by Stahlschmidt, were seen strafing the desert surface.
 When he landed he reported the incident.
-The pilots in question, which included Karl-Heinz Bendert, had reported 12 RAF fighters destroyed.
+The pilots in question, which included Karl-Heinz Bendert and Franz Stigler, had reported 12 RAF fighters destroyed.
 The JG 27 staff was at a loss as to what action to take.
 Until this time, Luftwaffe claims had taken account of possible errors and credited victory claims with reasonable accuracy.
-Some pilots distrusted 4./JG 27, the guilty staffel, and wished to see them punished.
+Some pilots distrusted 4./JG 27, the guilty Staffel, and wished to see them punished.
 The pilots involved denied falsifying their claims.
 It was decided not to report the matter to the OKL, for it would reflect badly on the unit.
 The guilty men were sent to other units, their future claims treated with scepticism, and finally ejected from JG 27 when the opportunity arose.
 All of their claims in the war were to be deleted, but when they returned to Germany they were still given credit; Bendert was even awarded the Knight's Cross.
 The incident has raised some general suspicions about Luftwaffe fighter pilots in general.